scgomez17/IBIO4490/05-Textons/Readme.md

 # Textons

+Important! python files run.py, test.py and demo.py are in python folder with the necessary files to executed.

 In this lab you will use a strategy to represent images using Textons.
 Then you will train, and evaluate a classifier based on the texton representation.

 Try to develop quality code so that you can reuse it in the following labs.